martimolanes/project-deployment/7.Moodle/README.md

 ## Encountered issues

 During this project few issues were discovered.
 One of them being the LDAP connection issue.
 By using Docker container, the LDAP connection was tested and it was found that the LDAP server was reached but the bind user was not found.
 This issue was resolved by setting up Moodle using Ubuntu server on virtual machine.
+After setting it up on VM everything worked as expected.

 ## Conclusion